-Michael is the inaugural founder of High End Compute, having worked at The University of Manchester (UoM) for nearly 20 years supporting and researching in to parallel paradigms on a variety of hardware including INMOS Transputer, a variety of GPUs, Intel Xeon Phi, Cray T3E, SGI Origin and the Raspberry Pi.
+Michael previously worked at The University of Manchester (UoM) for nearly 20 years supporting and researching in to parallel paradigms on a variety of hardware including INMOS Transputer, a variety of GPUs, Intel Xeon Phi, Cray T3E, SGI Origin and the Raspberry Pi.
 Michael has researched and personally supported, OpenMP, MPI, OpenCL, CUDA, FORTRAN, C, C

 - "Accelerating activity coefficient calculations using multicore platforms, and profiling the energy use resulting from such calculations", David Topping, Irfan Alibay, and Michael Bane, EGU2017-12246.
 (2017)